zGeNiuSs/SwagLabs_AutomationTest/README.md

 3. Locate the runner file with the `.java` extension.
 4. Run the test files using JUnit to execute the automated test scenarios.

-## Contributing
-Contributions to this project are welcome!
-If you identify any issues or wish to enhance the existing test suite, please feel free to create pull requests.